 Adding dairy to the beginning of the cooking time of pressure cooking can cause the milk or cream to curdle or separate.
 It can also cause your pressure valve to get clogged as dairy will foam at a high temperature.
 This will mean your pressure cooker will not come to pressure as expected and will be a reason your instant pot may not seal.

 It also is a VERY COMMON reason a burn notice occurs on your Instant pot.

-It is best to add any dairy product, like milk or cheese, to a recipe at the end of the cooking time, and let it finishing cooking (or melting) using the saute function or the heat from the Instant Pot, which is done in recipes like Instant Pot Mac and Cheese.
+It is best to add any dairy product, like milk or cheese, to a recipe at the end of the cooking time, and let it finish cooking (or melting) using the saute function or the heat from the Instant Pot, which is done in recipes like Instant Pot Macaroni and Cheese.

-Heavy cream can be used as well in moderation as it's high-fat content will not curdle when pressure cooked--but beware, it can still cause a burn notice if not used in with another type of thin liquid such as water or stock.
+Heavy cream can be used, as its high-fat content will not curdle when pressure cooked.
+But beware, it can still cause a burn notice if not used in with another type of thin liquid such as water or stock.

 Quick Cooking Dishes

 The whole purpose of using the pressure cooker is to take a long cooking process and shorten it.
 If a dish already cooks in less than 20 minutes, using your pressure cooker will NOT save you time, in fact, it may increase the amount of time--as you have to wait for pressure to be reached and pressure to be released.

 So all those recipes for Instant Pot stir-fries?
 It is better to stick with making things like Chicken and Bok Choy and Chicken Stir Fry on the stove.
 And use your Instant Pot to prepare the brown rice to serve on the side.

 Proofing bread in your instant pot is a GREAT idea--baking, not so much!